«prev next»

 $\neg{A} \vee \neg{B}$

-However, this statement is clearly not the opposite of “blond or brown”(saying that my hair is not blond or not brown does in fact allow it to be blond and also allows for it to be brown, it just doesn’t allow it to be both of these things.)
+However, this statement is clearly not the opposite of “blond or brown”(saying that my hair is not blond or not brown does in fact allow it to be blond and also allows for it to be brown, it just doesn’t allow it to be both of these things).

 $\neg{A} \wedge \neg{B}$

-Saying that this formula is the opposite or “blond and brown” - is the same thing as saying that it is equivalent to its negation, which is precisely what the second De Morgan formula says.
+Saying that this formula is the opposite or “blond and brown” — is the same thing as saying that it is equivalent to its negation, which is precisely what the second De Morgan law says.

 $\neg(A \vee B) = \neg{A} \wedge \neg{B}$